lucavallin/lucavallin/README.md

 - I have a passion for distributed systems and (building) DevOps- and Infrastructure-tooling.
 - I like to contribute to open source Go- and Rust-based projects in this space when time allows.
 - I used to be into getting Google Cloud certifications and giving trainings and talks about it.
-- I'm currently learning more about _lower_-level concepts and systems programming, think about container runtimes and networking.
+- I'm currently learning more about _lower_-level concepts and systems programming, like container runtimes and networking.

 Check out my blog at: https://cavall.in.<br/>
 The rest of my time is spent cycling, cooking on a kamado, playing guitar and Call of Duty, stargazing and cleaning litterboxes 🐈.